Nina Blackwood: Early life and career

 Blackwood was born Nina Kinckiner in Springfield, Massachusetts.
 Her father was in government service, and also taught Sunday school - but he was never a minister, as has sometimes been reported.
 She grew up on the west side of Cleveland, Ohio, and attended Rocky River High School, graduating in 1970.
 In high school, she sang and played keyboards in her high school sweetheart's band, and covered the song "Venus."

 Before entering broadcasting, Blackwood appeared nude in the August 1978 Playboy pictorial "The Girls in the Office" as a brunette.

 She moved to California, and studied acting at the Strasberg Institute.
 Blackwood has acted in a number of TV show and films, making appearances in the movies Vice Squad (1982), Reckless Kelly (1993), and I Crave Rock & Roll (1996).

 MTV and other television appearances

 She was chosen for MTV's original video jockey lineup, along with Martha Quinn, Mark Goodman, Alan Hunter, and J. J. Jackson, when the network began airing in 1981.
+In her application, she drew on her headshot image "to make it look punky."
+The producers flew her in from Los Angeles to New York to meet the organization's leaders and decide whether she would take the job.
+At dinner with executive producer Sue Steinberg and creative director Robert Morton, she started choking on a piece of bread.
+Morton performed the Heimlich manuever, and the two agreed she owed it to him to take the job.

 After leaving MTV in 1986, she hosted her own "Rock Report" for Entertainment Tonight.
 She also appeared on the TV music show Solid Gold from 1986 to 1988.
 Blackwood has appeared on A Current Affair, Access Hollywood, VH1, Discovery Channel, National Geographic, and MSNBC.